BenVuong/OpenAICompatableAPI/README.md

 ## About
 This is a fastapi server that emulates an OpenAI compatable api.
 It uses the //chat/completions api endpoint.
 I built this so that I could integrate my langgraph agent code into a frontend like SillyTavern.
 With SillyTavern it already has 3D avatars and TTS available.
-My Langgraph agent has access to tools that can it can use to assist you.
+My Langgraph agent has access to tools that it can use to assist you.
 With this you can incorpate your own LLM/Agent code logic.

 ## Demo Video
 A demo video showcasing my langgraph agent code being integrated with SillyTavern frontend